-Income from discontinued operations increased by \$12.4 million, or 245%, to \$7.3 million for the year ended December 31, 2009 from a loss of \$5.1 million for the year ended December 31, 2008 and includes the operations of eight of our properties, five of which were conveyed to the mortgagee and three of which were sold during the year ended December 31, 2009.
+Income from discontinued operations increased by \$12.3 million, or 260%, to \$7.6 million for the year ended December 31, 2009 from a loss of \$4.7 million for the year ended December 31, 2008 and includes the operations of ten of our properties, five of which were conveyed to the mortgagee, three of which were sold during the year ended December 31, 2009 and two of which were sold subsequent to 2009.

 In July 2009, non-recourse mortgages, secured and cross collateralized by five of our properties that had formerly been leased to Circuit City Stores Inc., had an outstanding balance of \$8,706,000.
 Circuit City Stores, Inc. filed for protection under the federal bankruptcy laws in November 2008 and rejected leases for two of our properties in December 2008 and rejected leases for the remaining three properties in March 2009.
 No payments were made on these mortgages from December 1, 2008 and a letter of default was received on March 16, 2009.
 In July 2009, these properties were conveyed to the mortgagee by deeds-in-lieu of foreclosure and we and our five wholly-owned subsidiaries which owned the Circuit City properties were released from all obligations, including principal, interest and real estate taxes due.
-We had accrued mortgage interest expense totaling \$297,000 for the period December 2008 through July 7, 2009 and accrued real estate tax expense totaling \$246,000 on these five properties.
+We had accrued mortgage interest expense totaling \$246,000 on these five properties.
 The carrying value of the portfolio of the properties transferred of \$8,075,000, net of the \$5,231,000 of impairment charges taken at December 31, 2008, approximated their fair value at the time of transfer.
 During the year ended December 31, 2009, we recognized an \$897,000 gain based on the excess of the carrying amount of the payables (mortgage, real estate taxes and mortgage interest) over the fair value of the portfolio of properties transferred.
 The gain also reflects the write off of deferred costs and escrows relating to these mortgages totaling \$277,000.